wp-plugins/ose-firewall/readme.txt

 6. Dashboard Panel in Centrora Control Panel
 7. Country Blocking Management Panel in Centrora Control Panel
 8. Google 2-step authentication activation in Centrora Control Panel
+9. Firewall Configuration Setting in Centrora Security Plugin

 == Changelog ==

+= 3.1.1 =
+* Enhancement: Change some wording in the dashboard to clarify the meaning of the menus
+* Enhancement: Add ‘fix it’ button at the end of every warning bar.

 = 3.1.0 =
 * Enhancement: Enhance dashboard layout